 “In Children's Services, we literally just upped and moved to remote working overnight,” says Dorett.
 “It quickly became our default setting and, as a result, community services continued to function.
 Families were very surprised and grateful that our staff were still able to interact with them during the lockdown period.”

 Community staff like nurses and therapists used their trust-owned laptops to connect from their homes.
 Administrative and support staff often used their own, personal devices.
 In all cases, secure access was managed using Citrix, ensuring that staff could continue to work as effectively as possible in the circumstances.

 “We kept going,” Dorett says.
 “We delivered care.
 We were able to respond.
 If this had happened two or three years ago, before we had Citrix, we would not have been able to function.”

 Citrix has enabled Lewisham and Greenwich to pioneer new methods of delivering therapy and working with children.

 Dorett explains, “We saw it as a great opportunity to explore different ways of working and to be able to embrace teletherapy.
 So, for example, we have a therapist who's based here at Kaleidoscope, and she's able [with Citrix] to deliver therapy to a school that's five miles away.”

-The combination of Citrix, Microsoft Teams, Azure, Windows Virtual Desktops and therapeutic technologies has been very successful with pupils engaging well with their remote therapist and the technology.
-Initial reluctance from some parents was quickly won over by reports of success and the enthusiasm of the children involved.
+The combination of Citrix, Microsoft Azure, Teams, Azure Virtual Desktop (formerly Windows Virtual Desktop), and therapeutic technologies has been very successful with pupils engaging well with their remote therapist and the technology.

 Using teletherapy saves travel time in a busy urban environment and also means that therapy can be delivered to places outside its traditional scope.